 42 images'Azov' is one of Ukraine's battalions made up of volunteers fighting against pro-Russia separatists in the country's eastern regions, the Donbass.
 They are known as right-wing radicals and are very proud of their patriotism.
 At the 'Azov' summer camps, which started in 2015, experienced frontline fighters are teaching children of all ages to feel confident around weapons; they also practice shooting, maintenance, survival techniques and tactical knowledge in extreme combat scenarios.
 In addition, they celebrate nationalism and are taught the highest moments of Ukraine's historical heroes.
 Children at the 'Azov' camps are shown and explained the realities of war; they are taught about Ukraine's identity and its struggle for freedom towards geographical, political and psychological independence from Russia and its communist past.
 Members of the 'Azov' battalion believe Ukraine is fully ready to shape its own future as a completely independent nation without interference from other world powers, with Russia on top of the list.

-27 imagesFollowing renewed hostilities with pro-Russia separatists, July 2016 has been the bloodiest in 18 months for Ukrainian soldiers, facing a better-equipped, persistent enemy.
-As the conflict morphed into a positional trench war, both parties regularly shell each other with artillery, thus making aerial surveillance devices indispensable.
-They are the "eyes of the army."
+28 imagesFollowing renewed hostilities between the Ukrainian government and pro-Russia separatists, the Donbass conflict has morphed into a positional trench war, where both parties regularly shell each other with artillery, thus making aerial surveillance devices indispensable: they are the "eyes of the army."
 The only downsides: drones are expensive, can be seen flying and shot down.
 While the Ukrainian army is working with a very limited budget, drones are mostly flown and repaired by patriotic civilian volunteers - IT professionals, entrepreneurs and hobbyists, that in collaboration with frontline units provide up-to-date information about the enemy in real time.